gddavis21/CarND-Term1-P4-Advanced-Lane-Lines/writeup_report.md

 * Combine white & yellow into combined threshold image.
 * Use morphological dilation on combined threshold image to create a mask.
 * Threshold gradient magnitude.
-* Add gradient threshold to combined threshold, masked by dilated combined threshold image.
+* Add gradient threshold to combined threshold, masked by dilation image.
 * This means pixels with strong contrast would be added to the result, as long as they're sufficiently close to pixels already identified as white/yellow.
 In other words, use contrast to enhance detected color instead of blindly adding to it.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.